xozxro/FillToAlert/README.md

 Using this method, you will seldom need to redo your login.
 The script should continue to work for a period of time - I will update this section if an expiration time is discovered.

-To read more the original post on this process provided by the package used in this script, [please visit them here](https://github.com/tedchou12/webull/wiki/Workaround-for-Login-Method-2).
+#### To read the original post on this process provided by the package used in this script, [please visit them here](https://github.com/tedchou12/webull/wiki/Workaround-for-Login-Method-2).

 ### Configuring Discord Webhook